evnik/XcodeRN/Xcode12Beta2.md

 *   Xcode will crash if you select the memory browser in the Debug Navigator.
 (54767689)

-*   Xcode Memory Graph navigator may incorrectly classify the origin of types defined in SwiftUI apps in the current Xcode workspace.
-As a result, instances of these types may be sorted incorrectly in the debug navigator, and may not be displayed at all when “Show only content from workspace” is selected.
+*   The Memory Graph Debugger may incorrectly classify the origin of types defined in SwiftUI apps in the current Xcode workspace.
+The Debug navigator may list these types in the wrong sections and incorrectly filter them out when you select Show only content from workspace.
 (63899779)

-    **Workaround**: Deselect “Show only content from workspace” in order to discover objects of all types.
+    **Workaround**: Deselect Show only content from workspace to discover objects of all types.

 *   Xcode may crash when selecting the FPS Debug Gauge while debugging a game project on macOS.
 (64213691)